Dr-Sauce/TheFolder/README.md

 1. Go to [releases](https://github.com/Dr-Sauce/thefolder/releases/latest) and download the latest version.

 2. Open the file with PowerPoint.
-Works best on PC.